harshit206/EDA-House-Price/Readme.md

 ## Definition
 It is the process of analyzing, learning useful information, and formulating new questions about a population based on the dataset at hand.
 In EDA, we use a combination of libraries; Pandas is one of them which is used for manipulating the data and it is open-source.

-## Libraries Used:
-1. Numpy: It's a library consisting of multidimensional array objects and a collection of routines for processing those arrays.
-2. Pandas: Used for data manipulation and analysis.
-3. Scipy: Used for calculating basic statistics
-4. Matplotlib and Seaborn: For data vizualization

 ## Common Steps in EDA
 1. We first start with loading the data into a pandas data frame.
 2. Initially, we check the shape of data which gives us the number of rows and columns in our data frame.